 M FLAKES OR POWDER. through the skin and by ingestion.
-P O PHYSICAL DANGERS: Dust explosion possible if in powder or granular form, INHALATION RISK: Evaporation at 20°C is negligible; a harmful concentration U mixed with air. of airborne particles can, however, be reached quickly.
-R CHEMICAL DANGERS: EFFECTS OF SHORT-TERM EXPOSURE: Т A OCCUPATIONAL EXPOSURE LIMITS: TLV: A2 (suspected human carcinogen); (ACGIH 2004).
-MAK: EFFECTS OF LONG-TERM OR REPEATED EXPOSURE: This substance is probably carcinogenic to humans.
-N Carcinogen category: 2 (as pyrolysis product of organic This substance is probably carcinogenic to numans. Т materials) (DFG 2005).
+P PHYSICAL DANGERS: Dust explosion possible if in powder or granular form, INHALATION RISK: Evaporation at 20°C is negligible; a harmful concentration О mixed with air. of airborne particles can, however, be reached quickly.
+R CHEMICAL DANGERS: EFFECTS OF SHORT-TERM EXPOSURE: Т OCCUPATIONAL EXPOSURE LIMITS EFFECTS OF LONG TERM OF PERSATER A OCCUPATIONAL EXPOSURE LIMITS: TLV: A2 (suspected human carcinogen); (ACGIH 2004).
+EFFECTS OF LONG-TERM OR REPEATED EXPOSURE: N MAK: Carcinogen category: 2 (as pyrolysis product of organic This substance is probably carcinogenic to humans. Т materials) (DFG 2005).
 D A Т A PHYSICAL PROPERTIES Sublimation point: 435°C Melting point: 162°C Relative density (water = 1): 1.274 Solubility in water: none Vapour pressure, Pa at 20°C: 292 Octanol/water partition coefficient as log Pow: 5.61 ENVIRONMENTAL DATA Bioaccumulation of this chemical may occur in seafood.
 NOTES This substance is one of many polycyclic aromatic hydrocarbons - standards are usually established for them as mixtures, e.g., coal tar pitch volatiles.
 However, it may be encountered as a laboratory chemical in its pure form.
 Insufficient data are available on the effect of this substance on human health, therefore utmost care must be taken.
 Do NOT take working clothes home.
 Tetraphene is a common name.
 Card has been partly updated in October 2005 and August 2006: see sections Occupational Exposure Limits, EU classification.
 ADDITIONAL INFORMATION